Philusha1983/cbpi-plaato/README.md

 ## Configuration

-This is a sensor plugin so when you go to add a new sensor there will be a new sensor type called PlaatoSensor
+This is a sensor plugin so when you go to add a new sensor there will be a new sensor type called Plaato Keg Sensor

 There a 3 options to set for this sensor